savitaashture/enhancements/enhancements/scope-token-to-repositories-in-same-namespaces.md

           namespace: test-repo
         spec:
           url: "https://github.com/linda/project"
           repo_list_to_scope_token:
           - "owner/project"
           - "owner1/project1"
         ```

-    Now the GH token will be scoped to `owner/project`, `owner1/project1`, `owner2/project2`, `owner3/project3`, `linda/project`
+    The GitHub token is scoped to the following repositories: `owner/project`, `owner1/project1`, `owner2/project2`, `owner3/project3`, `linda/project`.

-2. If only Global `secret-github-app-scope-extra-repos` set then token will be scoped to all the provided repos
+2. If you set only the global configuration in the `secret-github-app-scope-extra-repos` key in the `pipelines-as-code` configmap, the GitHub token is scoped to all the listed repositories, as well as the original reporitory from which the payload files come.

-3. If only repos are provided by Repository spec using `repo_list_to_scope_token` then token will be scoped to all provided repos only when all repos exist in the same namespace where Repository created.
+3. If you set only the `repo_list_to_scope_token` spec in the `Repository` custom resource, the GitHub token is scoped to all the listed repositories, as well as the original reporitory from which the payload files come.
+All the repositories must exist in the same namespace where the `Repository` custom resource is created.

-4. If no Github App is installed for the provided Repos in both global and repo level configuration then scoping token will fail with below error
+4. If you did not install the GitHub app for any repositories that you list in the global or repository level configuration, creation of the GitHub token fails with the following error message:

 ```
 failed to scope token to repositories in namespace article-pipelines with error : could not refresh installation id 36523992's token: received non 2xx response status \"422 Unprocessable Entity\" when fetching https://api.github.com/app/installations/36523992/access_tokens: Post \"https://api.github.com/repos/savitaashture/article/check-runs\
 ```

-5. If repos are given by `repo_list_to_scope_token` or `secret-github-app-scope-extra-repos` failed to scope token for any reason then CI will not run.

-6. repo `owner5/project5` is given globally as well as at Repo level using  `secret-github-app-scope-extra-repos` and `repo_list_to_scope_token`

-    Ex:
+5. If the scoping of the GitHub token to the repositories set in global or repository level configuration fails for any reason, the CI process does not run.
+This includes cases where the same repository is listed in the global or repository level configuration, and the scoping fails for the repository level configuration because the repository is not in the same namespace as the `Repository` custom resource.

+In the following example, the `owner5/project5` repository is listed in both the global configuration and in  tyhe repository level configuration:

     ```
     apiVersion: v1